 3 Select the Base field.
 In the pop-up menu, select the base for the pattern.

-In this example, binary is used since CYCLE only contains three channels.
+In this example, binary is used instead of CYCLE because CYCLE only contains three channels.

 4 Select the field below Symbol.
 Select Add a Symbol, type in the symbol name, then press Done.